 Changes in the tax treatment of companies engaged in e-commerce may adversely affect the commercial use of our platform and our financial results.
-Tax authorities at the international, federal, state and local levels are currently reviewing the appropriate treatment of companies engaged in e-commerce and it is possible that various jurisdictions may attempt to levy additional or new sales, income or other taxes relating to our activities.
+Tax authorities at the international, federal, state and local levels are currently reviewing the appropriate treatment of companies engaged in ecommerce and it is possible that various jurisdictions may attempt to levy additional or new sales, income or other taxes relating to our activities.
 For example, Congress is considering various approaches to legislation that would require companies engaged in e-commerce to collect sales tax on internet revenue and a growing number of U.S. states and certain foreign jurisdictions have adopted or are considering proposals to impose obligations on remote sellers and online marketplaces to collect taxes on their behalf.
-Additionally, the U.S. Supreme Court's ruling in South Dakota v.
-Wayfair Inc., in which a Court reversed longstanding precedent that remote sellers are not required to collect state and local sales taxes, may have an adverse impact on our business.
+An increasing number of states have considered or adopted laws that attempt to impose tax collection obligations on out-of-state companies.
+Additionally, the U.S. Supreme Court ruled in South Dakota v.
+Wayfair Inc. that remote sellers are not required to collect state and local sales taxes.
+In response to Wayfair or otherwise, state or local governments have adopted and may continue to adopt, or begin to enforce, laws requiring us to calculate, collect and remit taxes on sales in their jurisdictions.
 Also, as described in more detail above, certain U.S. states and countries in which we do business have enacted or proposed digital services tax initiatives.
+In addition, we are subject to taxes in foreign jurisdictions, such as value-added tax and goods and services tax, in connection with certain foreign sales transactions.
 New or revised international, federal, state or local tax regulations or court decisions may subject us or our customers to additional sales, occupancy, income and other taxes.
 We cannot predict the effect of these and other attempts to impose sales, income or other taxes on e-commerce; however, new or revised taxes and, in particular, sales taxes, occupancy taxes, value added taxes ("VAT"), and similar taxes would likely increase the cost of doing business online and decrease the attractiveness of selling products and services over the internet.
 New taxes could also create significant increases in internal costs necessary to capture data and collect and remit taxes.
+A successful assertion by one or more tax authorities requiring us to collect taxes where we presently do not do so, or to collect more taxes in a jurisdiction in which we currently do collect some taxes, could result in substantial tax liabilities, including taxes on past sales, as well as penalties and interest that we otherwise would have not accounted for in our financial statements.
 Any of these events could have a material adverse effect on our business, financial results and financial condition.